 - Coaches are not only responsible for their own conduct, but also for the conduct of their players and fans as well.
-All coaches are expected to set a positive example for their teams. - Please take notice of the following sportsmanship expectations: - No abusive, profane, or obscene language will be tolerated by ANYONE - Anyone ridiculing or directing negative comments to any player, volunteer, or umpire will be asked to leave the field immediately.
+All coaches are expected to set a positive example for their teams. - Please take notice of the following sportsmanship expectations: - o No abusive, profane, or obscene language will be tolerated by ANYONE - Anyone ridiculing or directing negative comments to any player, volunteer, or umpire will be asked to leave the field immediately.

+League Set up

-League Set-up
+Little League International Affiliate.

-- Little League International Affiliate. - All Little League rules will be followed except the following Amendments, labeled as such.
+All Little League rules will be followed except the following Amendments, labeled as such.
 Further explanation of each league, with the Amendments, listed below.

-Tee Ball Division (4-5 years old Co-ed) EXPLANATION OF LEAGUE
+Tee Ball (4-5 years old co-ed)

-- All 4-5-year-olds and first year 6-year-olds at parents' discretion - USA Baseball certified bats only - Use of Tee Ball throughout the game (provided by AJAA) - · Everyone rostered on a team will bat every inning - No more than one base on a hit - The last batter will run the bases - NO OUT's and NO SCOREKEEPING - Each Team will bat twice per game - Pitchers Helpers must wear a helmet (their own) and heart guard (AJAA provided) - For the first 3 games, all players hit off the tee - After the first 3 games, Coach pitch for 5 pitches, if no hit, then hit off the tee - All players will play defense, rotating throughout season - No Catchers
+- All 4-5 year olds and first year 6 year olds at parents discretion

+- USABaseball certified bats only

+- Use of Tee Ball throughout the game (provided by AYS)

+- Everyone rostered on a team will bat every inning

+- No more than one base on a hit

+- The last batter will run the bases

+- NO OUT's and NO SCORE KEEPING

+- Each Team will bat at least twice per game

+- · Pitchers Helpers must wear helmet (their own) and heart guard (provided by AYS) - · First 3 games, all players hit off the tee - After the first 3 games, Coach pitch for 5 pitches, if no hit, then hit off the tee - · All players will play defense, rotating throughout season - No Catchers

-Rookies Division (6-7 years old) EXPLANATION OF LEAGUE
+Rookies League (6-7 years old co-ed)

-- Use of real baseball - USA Baseball certified bats only - Coach pitch - No umpires.
-Coaches will be umpires - Pitchers Helpers must wear a heart guard (provided by AJAA - 5 inning games; no new inning after 1:15 and finish the inning - Regular season games can end in a tie - Must bat the entire lineup - 5 run max per inning (all innings) or 3 outs - Each batter will receive 7 pitches or 5 swings.
-If the last one is a foul, then the player will get another pitch. - The coach must pitch OVERHAND from roughly 30 feet - · A batted ball that comes in contact with the pitching coach is a dead ball - Only 4 players on the infield dirt (1st base, 2nd base, SS, 3rd base) plus catcher and pitcher's helper - All other players have to be in the outfield grass - No Bunts - No Steals - No advancing on overthrow to 1st base - Ball into outfield, advance until ball is controlled in the infield - All Players will play defense, rotating throughout the season - Players will rotate between playing the infield and outfield throughout the game - Use a catcher (standard catcher's gear provided by AJAA, personal protection provided by player)
+- Use of real baseball - USABaseball certified bats only - Coach pitch - No umpires.
+Coaches will be umpires - Pitchers Helpers must wear a heart guard (provided by AYS) - 5 inning games no new inning after 1:15 and finish the inning - · Regular season games can end in a tie - · Must bat the entire lineup - 5 run max per inning (all innings) or 3 outs - Each batter will receive 7 pitches or 5 swings, if last one is foul then player gets another pitch - The coach must pitch OVERHAND & standing from roughly 30 feet (Playoffs, coaches make line in dirt together before the game so there are no disagreements) - A batted ball that comes in contact with the pitching coach is a dead ball and is considered a "no pitch" - Only 4 players on the infield dirt (1st base, 2nd base, SS, 3nd base) plus catcher and pitchers helper - All other players have to be in the outfield grass - No Bunts - No Steals - · Runners cannot advance on an overthrow of any base - Ball into outfield, advance until ball is controlled in the infield or a play is attempted to be made at a base (cannot advance on an overthrow on a play attempting to be made at a base) - All Players will play defense, rotating throughout the season - · Players will rotate between playing the infield and outfield throughout the game - · Use a catcher (standard catchers gear provided by AYS, personal protection provided by player)

-AA Division (8 - 9 years old) EXPLANATION OF LEAGUE
+AA League (8 - 9 years old)